roxiness/v3.routify.dev/src/routes/docs/pages/1.guide/1.introduction/3.parameters/index.md

 To accomplish this we can add a dynamic page or module, `/posts/[page].svelte`.

 Routify knows which pages are dynamic and will automatically output the correct URL when using $url.
-For this case `$url('/posts/', {page: 1, theme: 'dark'})` would output `/posts/1?theme=dark`.
+Eg. `$url('/posts/', {page: 1, theme: 'dark'})` would output `/posts/1?theme=dark`.

 <Example path="../example" title="Parameters example" />